markalbrand56/Redes-Proyecto-1/README.md

 Additionally, you can run the project from source code.
 To do so, you need to have the dependencies listed on the [tech stack](#tech-stack) section.

-To run the project from source code, follow these steps:
+Wails handles the building and running of the project, including the frontend and backend.
+So, to run the project from source code, follow these steps:

 1. Clone the repository
 2. Navigate to the project directory